Paragon Pools celebrates 12 years of promoting water safety with its award-winning, signature Float Like A Duck campaign!

-Paragon Pools celebrates over 12 years of promoting water safety!
-In 2003, Joe Vassallo and Mary Vail created the Float Like A Duck campaign, a free annual water safety event to teach families about the importance of being safe around all bodies of water!
+In 2003, Joe Vassallo and Mary Vail created the Float Like A Duck campaign to teach families about the importance of being safe around all bodies of water!
 The National Award Winning program is held annually in May at the YMCA on Meadows Lane - OPEN TO THE PUBLIC - FREE admission.

 In addition to the annual event, Duckie makes appearances at local safety fairs, schools, social and community events.
 To arrange an appearance contact the Paragon Pools office at 702-251-0500.

-Duckie, the event’s namesake mascot is celebrating 10 years in promoting and teaching water safety to thousands of Las Vegans.
+Duckie, the event’s namesake mascot is celebrating 12 years in promoting and teaching water safety to thousands of Las Vegans and beyond.
 Community supporters and fellow water safety advocates: Southern Nevada Health District, Las Vegas Fire and Rescue, KVVU- Fox 5, Las Vegas Metropolitan Police Department, ABC- KTNV 13, the City of Las Vegas, SNCDPC, Pictographics, Las Vegas Metro Volunteer Police, graphic artist Danny Romero and UMC Children's Hospital partner with Paragon Pools and the YMCA to present an afternoon filled with games, giveaways and interactive activities.
 The award winning, community awareness campaign educates the public on the importance of safety while celebrating the joys of water sports.

 Kids have a natural tendency to play with and around water.
 Floating is one of the basic steps in learning how to swim and to becoming “water safe.”
 As part of the campaign children will learn to Float Like a Duck, through song, dance and actual water activity.
 The float song is available in both English and Spanish versions.